 You can also share the memory of your favorite Valentine’s Day together (or date, or romantic outing) on your Facebook, Instagram or Snapchat account.
 You can even tag them in the post and mention that you’re looking forward to the next one!
 If it’s your first Valentine’s Day together, just post something about your dream V-Day date!

 Tell A Friend

-Many times when a man needs to find the perfect gift, he will ask a mutual friend for advice.
+Many times when someone needs to find the perfect gift, they will ask a mutual friend for advice.
 So make sure your friends know what you want.
-If they know what you want when he asks, it will make things very easy for the both of you!
+If they know what you want, it will make things very easy for both of you!